Orianas/FullStackOpenExecises/README.md

 Part 0 was a great introduction to developing on the web.
 The information within would be a great introduction to anyone looking to start web development and doing the later exercises introduced me to a new technology I will be using for diagraming for my classes in the future.
 While I got little from the material as I knew the majority of the information I believe as an introduction it works fantastic.

 ### Part 1

+Part 1 was very enjoyable.
+Was lots of new information and was presented in a way that held your hand enough, but the exercises honed the skills.
+Event handling for any language is hard sometimes to wrap the mind around and in particular the way JS approaches functional programming is different.
+I got stuck and spent roughly an hour on trying to figure out why one of my functions was creating a non-iterable structure to find that it functioned with previously written code perfectly, but new code was having an issue with the objects instead of an array.

 ### Part 2